 John Bursch represents Fortune 500 companies, foreign and domestic governments, top public officials, and industry associations in high-profile cases, primarily on appeal.
-John has argued 11 U.S. Supreme Court cases since 2011 and 31 state supreme court cases, including 29 in the Michigan Supreme Court.
+John has argued 12 U.S. Supreme Court cases since 2011 and 32 state supreme court cases, including 30 in the Michigan Supreme Court.
 John has successfully litigated hundreds of matters around the country, including six with more than $1 billion at stake.
 Recent victories include a 6th Circuit opinion reinstating a multi-million-dollar commercial case on behalf of 5-hour ENERGY®, and a Michigan Court of Appeals ruling vindicating a Certificate of Need for DTE Energy's proposed billion-dollar, natural-gas plant.
-His current matters include an upcoming U.S. Supreme Court argument in a Title VII dispute and a challenge to Michigan's new redistricting commission and defense of the Michigan Legislature's decision to "adopt and amend" a ballot proposal regarding minimum wage, and litigation seeking invalidation of Michigan's term limits for legislators, which are the strictest and harshest in the nation.
+His current matters include a challenge to Michigan's new redistricting commission and defense of the Michigan Legislature's decision to "adopt and amend" a ballot proposal regarding minimum wage, and litigation seeking invalidation of Michigan's term limits for legislators, which are the strictest and harshest in the nation.

 A recent study found that over the 2012-15 Terms, John's Supreme Court cert. petitions had one of the highest grant rates in the country.
 Another included John on "a veritable who's who of Supreme Court litigators" list.
 Yet another concluded that among frequent U.S. Supreme Court advocates who were not part of the federal government, John was the 3rd-most successful at winning Justices' votes for his position.
 Overall, John has compiled a Supreme Court merits record that the National Law Journal observed "even more veteran high court advocates would envy."

 John is one of only seven Michigan lawyers inducted into the American Academy of Appellate Lawyers, and one of only 62 Michigan attorneys serving as a Member of the American Law Institute.
 Michigan Super Lawyers has recognized him with a cover profile and "Top Ten" ranking among all Michigan attorneys.
 John has also enjoyed repeated listings in Best Lawyers for Appellate Litigation, Commercial Litigation, and Bet-the-Company Litigation and has been recognized by Best Lawyers twice as a "Lawyer of the Year" for Appellate Practice and once for Bet-the-Company Litigation.
 Bursch Law is a Benchmark Litigation "Recommended firm," one of only 12 in Michigan, and Benchmark names John as a "State litigation star."